unreadablewxy/fsve-image-attribute/README.md

 # fsve-image-attribute

-Filesystem attribute editor for fs-viewer
+Image attribute inspector extension for fs-viewer
 ## How to install

 For now there's no UI experience for managing extensions in the `fs-viewer` project.
 So all installations must be done manually.